Oversubscribed Inter-Switch Link Issues on Your SAN Fabric

 In this short video we want to show how to identify Inter-switch Link (or ISL) contention and show how adding additional ISL’s can spread out the load and reduce the utilization on your SAN fabric.
-We will show how we identified a problem with these links and then we will compare the utilization and buffer credit shortages/sec after an additional ISL was added.
+After identifying the problem with these links we will compare the utilization and buffer credit shortages/sec after an additional ISL was added.

 Improve Collaboration and Reporting with a Single View for Multi-Vendor Storage Performance

 Learn how utilizing a single pane of glass for multi-vendor storage reporting and analysis improves not only the effectiveness of your reporting, but also the collaboration amongst team members and departments.

 A Single View for Managing Multi-Vendor SAN Infrastructure